pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.22
-- VOR/LOC standby frequency automatically set to ILS/VOR frequency when loading or activating approach.
+- VOR/LOC standby frequency automatically set to ILS/VOR frequency when loading or activating approach
+- Added messages about airspaces (4 types of messages as described in the GNS530 documentation)
 - Last selected waypoint in map available for waypoint page
 - Changing some distance display in nearest pages (rounded)
+- Bugfix: selection mode blocked after activating an approach from procedure menu
 ## V 1.0.21
 - Workaround for the MSFS issue with adding waypoints (see note below)
 - Prevent removing and adding procedure waypoints